 How Portraits of US Presidents and First Ladies Are Chosen

-The process of selecting a portrait or an artist for the White House has evolved over the years.
+Selecting a portrait or an artist for the White House has evolved over the years.
 During the 19th century, presidential portraits were accepted for the Executive Mansion by the congressional committees on the library.
-It was a rather informal process.
-No attempt was made to secure a high quality painting while the president was in office or immediately after his departure.
+It was an informal process.
 The only requirement appeared to be that the portrait looked like the president.
 By the end of the 19th century, outgoing presidents had funds available for their portraits by artists of their choosing.
 If a president died before an official portrait was painted, the family chose a likeness for the collection.
 Likenesses of the first ladies were not pursued.
-When made available, they were accepted as gifts; the first of these was of Julia Gardiner Tyler.
+When made available, they were accepted as gifts.
 Since 1967, the White House Historical Association has taken an active role in acquiring portraits of recent presidents and first ladies.
 The artists are selected and completed portraits approved by the subjects.
 With the formation of the White House Fine Arts and the Committee for the Preservation of the White House, established by Executive Order in 1964—it has been a goal to acquire portraits of presidents and first ladies painted from life.

 Art Classes & Activities

 WHAT IS ART?
 Short Course from Lumen Learning